-DRDY goes low to indicate that data for one channel are ready.
-The channel data may be read via a direct data read (Channel Data Read Direct) or the data may be read in a register format (Channel Data Read Register).
-A direct data read requires the data to be read before the next occurrence of DRDY or the data for that channel are overwritten with new data from the next channel.
+DRDY goes low to indicate that new conversion data are ready.
+The data may be read via a direct data read (Channel Data Read Direct) or in a register format (Channel Data Read Register).
+A direct data read requires the data to be read before the next occurrence of DRDY or the data are corrupted.
 This type of data read requires synchronization with DRDY to avoid this conflict.
-When reading data in the register format, the data Texas Instruments may be read at any time without concern to DRDY.
+When reading data in the register format, the data may be read at any time without concern to DRDY.
 The NEW bit of the STATUS byte indicates that the data register has been refreshed with new converter data since the last read operation.
-The data is shifted out MSB first after the STATUS byte.
+The data are shifted out MSB first after the STATUS byte.

-It should be noted that on system power-up, if the ADS1258 interface signals are floating or undefined, the interface could wake in an unknown state.
-This condition is remedied by resetting the interface in three ways: toggle the RESET pin low then high; toggle the CS pin high then low; or hold SCLK inactive for 2^{18} + 4096 f{CLK} cycles.
+It should be noted that on system power-up, if the ADS1158 interface signals are floating or undefined, the interface could wake in an unknown state.
+This condition is remedied by resetting the interface in three ways: toggle the RESET pin low then high; toggle the $\overline{\text{CS}}$ pin high then low; or hold SCLK inactive for $2^{18}$ + 4096 fCLK cycles.